cutelyst/pastelyst/README.md

 # Pastelyst

 Pastelyst is an easy to use and expandable web paste tool built with [Cutelyst](https://github.com/cutelyst/cutelyst) and [KDE Frameworks 5 Syntax Highlighting](https://github.com/KDE/syntax-highlighting).
+It uses less than 3 MB of RAM and renders quickly using a SQLite DB for the storage.

-Pastelyst is almost completed and on production at [paste.cutelyst.org](https://paste.cutelyst.org/).
-You can grab the code and deploy your own paste tool.
-And please don't forget to contribute to adding these missing features if you have time:
+Pastelyst is almost feature complete and on production at [paste.cutelyst.org](https://paste.cutelyst.org/).
+You can grab the code and deploy your own paste tool now.
+And please don't forget to contribute to adding these extra features if you have time:

  * Extra database support
  * URL shortener